-Data centres are not dying, security is no longer the number one concern for customers and a focus on speed-to-market is what's driving hybrid IT adoption.
+Data Centers are not dying, security is no longer the number one concern for customers and a focus on speed-to-market is what's driving hybrid IT adoption.

 That's the word from Chris Weber, HPE's director and general manager, Pointnext, South Pacific.
 Weber breaks down the benefits, trends and future of hybrid IT, and how HPE's solutions help customers accelerate their transformation journey - whatever direction they want to go.

 What trends around hybrid IT have you noticed in Australia and New Zealand (ANZ) in comparison to other markets?